ltricot/cluster/README.md

 Behind the `cluster` method is the K-Means algorithm, as studied in the paper [Clustering with Bregman Divergences](https://www.jmlr.org/papers/volume6/banerjee05b/banerjee05b.pdf).
 Metrics must be bregman divergences for the K-Means algorithm to be correct.

 For small datasets, `cluster` initializes centroids using K-Means++.
 When the dataset is relatively large, we approximate K-Means++ by sampling from the dataset rather than considering all points as candidates.
+Above a another larger threshold, we sample from the dataset and perform batch K-Means.

 If K-Means doesn't convege within `maxiter` iterations, `cluster` will throw a `ConvergenceError`.